parthxnarula/Dashboard/README.md

 •	West, East, South, Central – Focus on specific regions.

-Step 5: Ship Mode and Region Relationship (Sunburst Chart)
+Step 5: After this you will get to see Ship Mode and Region Relationship (Sunburst Chart)

 •	Explore the relationship between ship mode and region.

 •	Hover over sections to discover preferred ship modes in different regions.

-Step 6: Quantities by Regions (Interactive Box Plot)
+Step 6: Then you will see Quantities by Regions (Interactive Box Plot)

 •	Understand quantities ordered across regions.

 •	Interact with the box plot and use buttons to view quantities in specific regions.

-Step 7: Profits vs. Discounts (Interactive Scatter Plot)
+Step 7: At the last you will encounter Profits vs. Discounts (Interactive Scatter Plot)

 •	Examine the correlation between profits and discounts at the sub-category level.